cywhale/ogcquery/README.md

 capability:[
   {
     style: {
-      default: "Default style name",
+      name: "Default style name",
-      example: "Other style name",  //if no default style, i.e. mutually exclusive with the key 'default'
+      default: "default", //may not existed if there is no default style provided
       legend: [ {
           link: '',
           type: '', //more likely to be 'simple',